 About The Diesel Page

 The Diesel Page is a great resource whether you're looking for help with a problem, want more power, want to learn more about the GM light-truck diesel engines, or want to save 50% or more on diesel maintenance.
 For the cost of just a few gallons of diesel fuel, you'll have complete access to the best information resource for these engines.
 As one member said recently, "a membership doesn't cost, it pays".
-This page contains just a few of the unsolicited reviews and comments we've received since 1996 from members and visitors here at The Diesel Page.
+This page contains just a few of the unsolicited reviews and comments we've received through the years from members and visitors here at The Diesel Page.

 Hello, my name is Eric.
 I recently purchased the 6.2L/6.5L Diesel Troubleshooting & Repair Guide.
 I am extremely satisfied with this book.
 I attended diesel school for two years, and I currently work for Caterpillar.
 I must say, I have never seen a more useful piece of literature regarding the troubleshooting of a particular engine.
 You could spend months searching the internet, calling dealerships, and talking to old timers for what is cut and dry in this book.
 A lot of my questions have been answered, and I have a much better understanding of theory and operation.
 Thanks again- Eric S.